jd-code/buildalternbind/README.md

 # buildalternbind : building alternative runtime instances of bind #

-buildalternbind is a nifty script for building autonomous additionnal runtime environment for the bind/named DNS-server daemon.
+**buildalternbind** is a nifty script for building autonomous additionnal runtime environment for the bind/named DNS-server daemon.

 Such additionnal instances are often needed for testing parameters, weird recursions, local spoofing, local resolutions that must stay private or daemons whose operations should stay apart of public dns-resolutions, for internal production environment, or VPN zones.

 It's also convenient to mitigate restart troubles within different sets of zone deliveries

 # Usage #
 ### prerequesites ###
-the script needs some original content of /etc/bind configuration directory with permissions correctly set.
-For that purpose a "template" directory named /etc/bind-dist should lay in /etc, usually a fresh copy of the distribution-supplied directory is the best, right after installing the package bind9, simply copy it :
+the script needs some original content of `/etc/bind` configuration directory with permissions correctly set.
+For that purpose a "template" directory named `/etc/bind-dist` should lay in `/etc` ; usually a fresh copy of the distribution-supplied directory is the best.
+Right after installing the package bind9, simply copy it :
 ```
 cp -a /etc/bind /etc/bind-dist
 ```
 ### regular use ###
-Then, in order to create a new instance called mytest, one should simply :
+Then, in order to create a new instance called **mytest**, one should simply :
 ```
 buildalternbind.sh mytest 954
 ```
-The 954 is the dedicated port that the daemon would listen on 127.0.0.1:954 for rndc controlling. it must of course be unique on one machine.
+The **954** is the dedicated port that the daemon would listen on `127.0.0.1:954` for rndc controlling.
+It must of course be unique on one machine.

-Then tuning the listen and like entries of /etc/bind-mytest/named.conf.options is mandatory.
+Then tuning the listen and like entries of `/etc/bind-mytest/named.conf.options` is mandatory.
 Be carefull of default bind settings that listen on all available addresses that will certainly collide here !
 ```